ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

   ```
 - Name the policy `bobreader`.

-The administrator then replies to Bob's email, saying that he now has permissions to read the database.
+The administrator then tells Bob he now has permissions to read the database.

 ### Read the database with the user using the role